|

 of the house from 1896, a grocery store occupies part of the building.

-There were other reliable reports that an ice cream parlor had also
+There were other reliable reports that an ice cream parlor had

-take up the space that could be better occupied by a more modern
+to take up the space that could be better occupied by a more modern

 building.